My Favorite Protein Green Smoothie

 Notes

-You can use sunflower seed butter instead of almond butter to make it nut-free.
-You could also use peanut butter, however I find it a bit too overpowering in this smoothie.
+Nut-Free Option: You can use sunflower seed butter instead of almond butter to make it nut-free.

-Feel free to use other plant milk in this smoothie instead of soy milk.
-Keep in mind that this will significantly reduce the amount of protein in this recipe.
+Soy-Free Option: Feel free to use another plant milk in this smoothie instead of soy milk.
+Keep in mind that this could significantly reduce the amount of protein in this recipe.
+I recommend choosing a plant-based milk that you enjoy and that’s plain and unsweetened.

 Protein Powder: Use vegan protein if you want to keep this recipe plant-based.
-You can start with 1 tablespoon of protein powder, then increase as desired.
-I like using 2, but it can have a strong taste.
 The amount of protein will depend on the type and amount of protein powder you use.
+I recommend unsweetened plain or vanilla protein powder to best compliment the flavors of this smoothie.

 Prefer to skip the protein powder?
 Try adding an extra 2 tablespoons of hemp hearts for more protein.
 You will still get a balanced smoothie with some protein from soy milk, almond butter, hemp hearts and a bit in the oats.
 This is most often how I make this smoothie.